alphazframework/zest-docs-latest/docs/Routing.md

 You can also add router with complex parameter in this case you have to use `regx` `$router->add('{controller}/{username:[a-z+0-9]+}/{action}', ['controller' => 'profile','action' => 'index']);` its create url example.com/profile/username you can pass string+numbers here and access through placeholder that you define in this case `username`

+# Route Caching
+Zest Franework provide router caching feature so you should take advantage of Zest's route cache.

+**Zest router cache file** Zest router file located at *root/Storage/Cache*

+Using the route cache will drastically decrease the amount of time it takes to register all of your application's routes.
+In some cases, your route registration may even be up to 100x faster.
+To generate a route cache, just need to enable from config file

+**ROUTER_CACHE** => set to true for enable caching, false to disable caching , Default value is true

+Zest framework provide an easy creating website using zest

+fter running this command, your cached routes file will be loaded on every request.
+Remember, if you add any new routes.
+You dont need to regenerate a fresh route cache, Because Zest framework generate automatically for you affter specisif time define in config file.

+**ROUTE_CACHE_REGENERATE** timestamp for cache file, after expire cache file auto refreshed , default value is 3600 - 1Hour.